-Trying to address some of these shortcomings with our current models of conservation, my PhD research will explore issues of social equity and participation in conservation and natural resources management.
-It will develop within a case study of community forest management in Indonesian Borneo, and attempt to look at different levels of stakeholders involved in decision-making processes around forest management.
-Through all the doom and gloom emanating from global environmental change science, I still think we can use our growing knowledge of ‘socio-ecological systems’ to find ways for ecological services and human livelihoods to complement one another, for more just, effective, and resilient solutions over time.
+Trying to address some of these shortcomings with our current models of conservation, Rachel explored issues of social equity and participation in conservation and natural resources management.
+Her research developed within a case study of community forest management in Indonesian Borneo, and looked at different levels of stakeholders involved in decision-making processes around forest management.
+Through all the doom and gloom emanating from global environmental change science, Rachel still thinks we can use our growing knowledge of ‘socio-ecological systems’ to find ways for ecological services and human livelihoods to complement one another, for more just, effective, and resilient solutions over time.

-This PhD is supported through the University of Queensland International Scholarship, an ARC Discovery award, and CEED top up scholarship, and is undertaken in collaboration with the Borneo futures initiative and a Darwin Initiative project on community land rights in Indonesia.
+The PhD was supported through the University of Queensland International Scholarship, an ARC Discovery award, and CEED top up scholarship, and was undertaken in collaboration with the Borneo futures initiative and a Darwin Initiative project on community land rights in Indonesia.
+Rachel was supervised by Professor Kerrie Wilson, Associate Professor Jonathan Rhodes, and Dr. Elizabeth Law.

 Master of Philosophy (Geography and the Environment), University of Oxford, September 2015